-With effect from 1 January 2021, the tax rate applicable to beverages containing added sweeteners, both natural sweeteners and sweetening additives, will be modified and taxed at the general rate of 21 percent, a measure that constitutes a social commitment to rationalise and promote responsible consumption, particularly among children and young people.
+Effective January 1, 2021, the tax rate applicable to beverages that contain added sweeteners, both natural and sweetening additives, is modified, which are now taxed at the general tax rate of 21 percent, a measure that constitutes a social commitment to rationalize and promote responsible consumption, particularly among children and youth.

 Zero percent rate

-From 23 April 2020 until 31 December 2021, the 0 per cent rate will apply to domestic deliveries, imports and intra-Community acquisitions of medical equipment to combat the pandemic caused by COVID-19 with the following requirements:
+From April 23, 2020 to December 31, 2021, the 0 percent rate will be applied to internal deliveries, imports and intra-community acquisitions of medical supplies to combat the pandemic caused by COVID-19 with the following requirements:

-The goods to which the 0 per cent rate will be applied are the following:
+The goods to which the 0 percent rate will be applied will be the following:

 For the period from 23 April to 31 October 2020, those listed in the annex to Royal Decree Law 28/2020 of 22 September.